 Mark Masterson is Senior Lecturer of Classics at Victoria University of Wellington, New Zealand.
 His major research interest is same-sex desire between men in classical antiquity and medieval Byzantium.
 He published Man to Man: Desire, Homosociality and Authority in Late-Roman Manhood (Ohio, 2014) and was one of three editors of Sex in Antiquity: Gender and Sexuality in the Ancient World (Routledge, 2014).
 Another book, Between Byzantine Men: Desire, Brotherhood, and Male Culture in the Medieval Empire, will appear from Routledge.
 Mark has also published a number of articles and book chapters on sex and desire between men in the ancient and medieval worlds.

+From Nov 2020: Associate tutor, Director of studies in Classics, and Fellow, Newnham College, University of Cambridge.
 From Oct 2019: Associate tutor, Director of studies in Classics, and Bye-fellow, Newnham College, University of Cambridge.
 April-Dec 2020: Research Associate, Oxford History of the Archaic Greek World, Faculty of Classics, University of Cambridge.
 Fellow (2019-20), Harvard Center for Hellenic Studies, Washington DC.
 Associate editor, Polis: the Journal for Ancient Greek Political Thought 2016-19: Post-doctoral research assistant, ‘Anachronism and Antiquity’ project, Faculty of Classics, University of Oxford, and non-stipendiary Junior Research Fellow, St Hugh’s College.
 Current research is focused on fourth-century BCE Greek political thought, especially temporality and change in Greek political thought and the dialogues of Plato.
 Teaching at Oxford included lectures and classes for Sexuality and Gender in Greece and Rome, an upper-level course for students in Classics and Ancient History at the University of Oxford.
-I am the treasurer of the Women’s Classical Committee UK.
+Syndic, Fitzwilliam Museum, 2021- Treasurer of the Women’s Classical Committee UK, 2015-2020.

 I trained as a biblical scholar under Vernon K. Robbins at Emory University and use his sociorhetorical interpretive analytic to perform my biblical interpretations.
 In that role, I am one of the associate editors of the Emory Studies in Early Christianity book series (SBL Press) along with Bart B. Bruehler.
 As a teacher, I am a generalist who offers a wide selection of courses at my institution.
 I am the only biblical scholar in my department, so I offer the courses on biblical (and other sacred) texts as well as in the history of Christianity: Sacred Texts, New Testament & Christian Origins, Women & Scripture, Desert Mothers & Fathers, and Christianity.
 I also offer a range of other courses, such as: What Is Religion?, American Religion, Death & Dying, and Apocalypse to Zombie.